tinspham209/noor-coffee/README.md

 - `newProduct`: an Label tag for new product
 - `trend`: an Label tag for Best Seller product

+### How to write styled-components

+i'll write it as soon as i can 😀

 ### How to update Marker, Popup, Tooltip on Maps

+i'll write it as soon as i can 😀

 ### How to update InfoSection

+i'll write it as soon as i can 😀

 ### How to update InfoSectionFull

+i'll write it as soon as i can 😀

+### How to deploy to firebase

+i'll write it as soon as i can 😀